Insomniac Ren: Production

 "Insomniac Ren" is the first episode in the series to be directed by Steve Loter, a newcomer with little prior experience in direction.
-He struggled while working at Games Animation, due to its highly demanding workplace culture, if not as toxic as before series creator John Kricfalusi was fired.
-This episode is Mr. Horse's first speaking appearance after Kricfalusi's firing, so Billy West replaced him as the character's voice actor.
+He struggled while working at Games Animation, due to its highly demanding workplace culture, if not as toxic as before series creator John Kricfalusi was fired due to his toxic, erratic behavior, as well as the episode "Man's Best Friend" that caused the network to pull it from airings, leading his termination for good.
+Tom McGrath, future director of such DreamWorks films as Madagascar, Megamind, and The Boss Baby, had provided storyboards for the episode.

 Reception

-American journalist Thad Komorowski rated the episode three out of five stars.
+American journalist Thad Komorowski rated the episode three out of five stars, liking the humor, background colors, and premise just decently.